-Interscholastic athletics have the potential for being an exceptional educational tool.
-The excitement, competition, and social opportunities inherent in these programs offer a special way to help student athletes reach many of the goals commonly held for the secondary school.
+Interscholastic athletics and student activities have the potential for being an exceptional educational tool.
+The excitement, competition, and social opportunities inherent in these programs offer a special way to help students reach many of the goals commonly held for the secondary school.